Lucky8882/FFT-Processor-using-CORDIC-Algorithms/README.md

   --  LinkedIn : https://www.linkedin.com/in/lucky8882041/

+ *Software,Language and FPGA Board Used In this Project
+ * VERILOG HDL
+ * Xilinx VIVADO 2022.2
+ * BASYS3 FPGA Board

 FFT Hardware Accelerater using CORDIC Algorithm and FPGA Board

 In This Project a FFT Accelerater using CORDIC Algorithms has been Created using Verilog Language and a FPGA Board (XILINX BASYS3).